fievelk/kwe/NOTES.md

 3. Compare the input document candidate keywords with all the other documents using TF-IDF scores.

    The final list is then sorted and the top `N` keywods are returned along with their score.

+### Tests

+I implemented the test framework using `pytest` and `tox`.
+This is actually more than what is needed at the current stage, but it can be very useful for future developments.

+I decided to use doctests instead of unit tests mostly because of time boundaries; however, doctests also represent an excellent source of documentation, providing examples and practical use cases.

+### Documentation

+The package documentation has been written using a Google Style syntax for Python docstrings.
+See [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for details.

 ## Improvements and ideas